dagreatssj/nacatamal/README.md

 ## Other stuff I am considering

-- be able to use this with Jenkins
 - add some logging information for debug
-- add a generator for the config file
+- add a generator for the config file (similiar to Symfony's generators)